Yoast/duplicate-post/readme.txt

 Thanks for all the suggestions, bug reports, translations and donations, they're frankly too many to be listed here!

-An example of use: I started this for a small movie theater website which I was building.
-Every Friday there's a new movie showing with a new timetable, and thus a new post: but sometimes a movie stays for more than a week, so I need to copy the last post and change only the dates, leaving movie title, director's and actors' names etc. unchanged.
-The website is http://www.kino-desse.org and the cinema is located in Livorno, Italy.

 == Installation ==

 Use WordPress' Add New Plugin feature, searching "Duplicate Post", or download the archive and:

+1. Unzip the archive on your computer
-1. Upload `duplicate-post` directory to the `/wp-content/plugins/` directory
+2. Upload `duplicate-post` directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings -> Duplicate Post and customize behaviour as needed
+4. Go to Settings -> Duplicate Post and customize behaviour as needed

 == Frequently Asked Questions ==